anton2026gamca/DIYGameConsole/README.md

 ![Screenshot 2025-01-31 192927](https://github.com/user-attachments/assets/158f0544-ea43-41f7-b3ba-4160be894086)

-Also i've designed a small board to connect the PiSugar to the Raspberry Pi instead of the wires as in the video
+Also i've designed a small board to connect the PiSugar to the Raspberry Pi instead of the wires like in the video

 ![Screenshot 2025-01-31 204851](https://github.com/user-attachments/assets/e558f460-9612-4ce6-89d4-82547fbbf516)